-Narcan Vending Machine Comes To One CTA Station, But Mother Of Overdose Victim Says More Are Needed
+Narcan Vending Machine Comes To CTA Station, But Mother Of Overdose Victim Says More Must Be Done

 Tom McKone, chief administrative officer at the CTA, said the agency has tapped The Night Ministry, a local outreach group, to provide social services and harm reduction tools, including Narcan, to riders once a week at an end of both the Blue Line and Red Line.
 A $2 million partnership with the city’s Department of Family and Support Services is funding a team of two nonprofit workers, sometimes four — carrying Narcan and assisting people looking for shelter — on the Blue Line seven days a week, including overnights, McKone said.

 Transit cops also carry Narcan, police spokesperson Tom Ahern said.
-Ahern would not say how many transit cops operate on the system each day — but there were 136 officers sworn to the CPD’s Public Transportation Section last month, according to the city inspector general.
+Ahern would not say how many transit cops operate on the system each day — but there were 136 officers deployed to the CPD’s Public Transportation Section last month, according to the city inspector general.

 Narcan is not available on New York’s Metropolitan Transportation Authority and its employees do not carry it, a spokesperson said.
 Police assigned to San Francisco’s Bay Area Rapid Transit have been carrying Narcan since 2019, but “we do not have vending machines with Narcan nor have I heard any suggestions to add them,” a spokesperson said.